 Skyvia Query supports SQL SELECT, INSERT, UPDATE, and DELETE statements for cloud sources.
 For relational databases, Skyvia can execute all the statements, supported by the database, including DDL statements.
 For Backup Connections, Skyvia supports only SELECT statements.
 Skyvia Query supports all the Cloud Sources and Relational Databases, supported by other Skyvia tools.

-Query Gallery provides you with a number of predefined public queries to different data sources.
+The Query Gallery provides you with a number of predefined public queries to different data sources.
 In the Query Gallery, you can find the most common use cases and query data quickly and easily.
+You can access public queries by clicking the icon in the Query Editor.

 You can also create your own queries and save them in the Query Gallery for future use.
 When you save a query in the gallery, all the query settings are saved, including changes made in the query builder, SQL statement, etc. You can open or delete a saved query later in the Query Gallery.